cbonoz/frame24/README.md

 The inspiration behind FrameJam stemmed from the growing need for real-time collaboration and connection within the Farcast community.
 As avid users ourselves, we often found it challenging to discover individuals who align with our interests or could potentially contribute to collaborative projects.
 This inspired us to develop a platform that not only simplifies the process of discovering like-minded individuals but also facilitates seamless collaboration through live streaming capabilities.

+When a user is scrolling, he/she can connect with the top Farcaster accounts and broader their own networks in the process.

+## How it works

+Our project incorporates a variety of technologies to enhance the social networking experience.
+Frames.js serves as the foundational framework, enabling rapid prototyping and development while ensuring seamless rendering of dynamic content and managing user interactions with Farcaster accounts.
+The app is deployed on Vercel using NextJS and serverless API routes.

+Powering connection ranking and discovery, Karma3 APIs are used to provide personalized recommendations based on user behavior, enhancing usability and fostering meaningful connections.
+Leveraging social and web3 data integration,

+Airstack enriches user encounters by providing deeper insights into individuals' ERC20 currency holdings, fostering transparency and authenticity in interactions and potential interest overlap..
+Pinata Frame Analytics tracks user engagement metrics, providing valuable insights into user behavior and empowering data-driven decision-making and continuous platform optimization.

+Finally, Livepeer facilitates one-click stream initiation, seambdwlessly integrating real-time communication capabilities to ensure high-quality and uninterrupted live streams for dynamic collaboration experiences.

 ## Technologies used:

 - Frames.js: Utilized as the foundational framework, frames.js enables rapid prototyping and development while ensuring seamless rendering of dynamic content and managing user interactions.
 The app is deployed on Vercel using Vercel serverless functions and API responses.